 Liquidity risk is the risk that a Fund may be unable to find a buyer for its investments when it seeks to sell them or to receive the price it expects.
 Decreases in the number of financial institutions willing to make markets in a Fund's investments or in their capacity or willingness to transact may increase the Fund's exposure to this risk.
 Events that may lead to increased redemptions, such as market disruptions or increases in interest rates, may also negatively impact the liquidity of a Fund's investments when it needs to dispose of them.
 Markets may become illiquid quickly.
 If a Fund is forced to sell its investments at an unfavorable time and/or under adverse conditions in order to meet redemption requests, such sales could negatively affect the Fund.
-Securities acquired in a private placement, such as Rule 144A securities and privately negotiated credit and other investments, are generally subject to significant liquidity risk because they are subject to strict restrictions on resale and there may be no liquid secondary market or ready purchaser for such securities.
-Non-exchange traded derivatives are generally subject to greater liquidity risk as well.
-In other circumstances, liquid investments may become illiquid due to financial distress, or geopolitical events such as sanctions, trading halts or wars.
-In some cases, especially during times of market turmoil, there may be no buyers or sellers for securities in certain asset classes and a redemption may dilute the interest of the remaining shareholders.
+Securities acquired in a private placement, such as Rule 144A securities and privately negotiated credit and other investments, as applicable, are generally subject to significant liquidity risk because they are subject to strict restrictions on resale and there may be no liquid secondary market or ready purchaser for such securities.
+Derivatives, and particularly OTC derivatives, are generally subject to liquidity risk as well.
+In other circumstances, liquid investments that become illiquid due to financial distress, or geopolitical events such as sanctions, trading halts or wars.
+In some cases, especially during periods of market turmoil, there may be no buyers or sellers for securities in certain asset classes, dealers may be unwilling or unable to make a market for certain securities, and a redemption may dilute the interest of the remaining shareholders.